agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

-The number of collisions depends on many factors, primary among them is [vehicle miles traveled][vmt].[^mn_pub_safety] To help control for VMT, I normalize the mean number of collisions from January through June of 2019.
-This gives me a baseline to compare how the number of collisions for each vehicle make changes.
+The number of collisions depends on many factors, primary among them is [vehicle miles traveled][vmt].[^mn_pub_safety] To help control for VMT, I normalize the mean number of collisions for each make of vehicle from January through June of 2019.
+This gives me a baseline to compare against.
 Here is the normalized plot:

 [vmt]: https://en.wikipedia.org/wiki/Units_of_transportation_measurement#Fatalities_by_VMT
 [^mn_pub_safety]: